 Uses integrated pest management practices, apples, pumpkins, corn

-concessions / refreshment stand, restrooms, picnic area, Bounce house,
+concessions or refreshment stand, restrooms, picnic area, Bounce house,

 Jumping pillow, pony rides, petting zoo, farm animals, birthday parties,